22jcampb/audacity/README.txt

  * More information to help Audacity developers is now provided with most error reports.
- * Manage Macros dialog is now clearer about how to save and close the dialog, thanks to changes in buttons.
+ * "Manage Macros" dialog is now clearer about how to save and close the dialog, thanks to changes in buttons.
  * In MP3 export we removed a legacy option for a slower encoding that is no better than the faster one.